 Whale watching is a big deal in Kaikoura.
 You can see whales from a boat, helicopter, or small plane.
 I’ve done flights with Wings Over Whales a couple of times.
 They’re absolutely brilliant; it’s how I got the photo above.
 Chatting before a trip, one of the pilots also mentioned that he’d watched a sperm whale hunt down a blue shark.

 That settled it.
 I had to know more.
 To the library!
-And by library I mean the internet!
+And by the library, I mean the internet!

 Sperm whale superpowers